 (Article) The Brazilian Agribusiness

 Over the last decade, agribusiness has been the fastest-growing sector in Brazil.
-It encompasses biofuels and contributes to 27% of the country’s GDP.
+It encompasses biofuels and contributes around 27% of the country’s GDP.
 Additionally, it accounts for at least 37% of Brazilian exports.

 (Article) Agriculture industry in Brazil – statistics & facts

-Statista report on the Brazilian Agricultural industry.
-Brazil’s thriving agricultural sector is a testament to its vast land area and abundant natural resources.
-The continued growth in GDP highlights the sector’s significance in the Brazilian economy.
+Statista report on the Brazilian agricultural industry.
+Brazil’s agricultural sector is a testament to its vast land area and abundant natural resources.
+Its continued growth in GDP highlights its importance to the national economy.

 (Paper) Brazil’s Agricultural Modernization and Embrapa